Women in Science

 Fran believes that women who have a career break are disadvantaged because they are not up to date on the literature and techniques have moved on.
 She thinks that people who have children need support.

 Sexual stereotyping still goes on too.
-For example, Bryony said that other people did not expect her to be a scientist because she is tall and blond.
+For example, Bryony said that other people did not expect her to be a scientist because she is tall and blond and Charlotte was regularly asked to pour the tea and coffee at meetings when she was younger.
 Others experienced stereotyping because of the type of work they did.

 Equality Challenge Unit (2014) Equality in higher education: statistical report 2014.
 London